OpenStickCommunity/GP2040-CE/docs/faq.md

 ### Does GP2040-CE support wireless connectivity?

 Not yet!
-But it is being worked on.
-We're afriad we can't provide any timeline on when support will be implimented into the firmware, or any info regarding latency.
+But the team is working on a proof of concept for the Raspberry Pi Pico W.  We cannot provice any timeline on when support will be implimented into the firmware, or any info regarding latency.
+Plese also note that the normal Pico configuration will not work on the Pico W.

 ### Can I use multiple controllers on the same system?